-Following a brief countdown in February 2022, Capcom released a teaser trailer officially announcing the upcoming Street Fighter 6, featuring a pose-off between Ryu and Luke, presumably before a battle.
+Following a brief countdown in February 2022, Capcom released a teaser trailer officially announcing the upcoming Street Fighter 6 that featured a pose-off between Ryu and Luke, presumably before a battle.
 For longtime fans of the series, the trailer was particularly interesting for a few reasons, notably:

 - New character Luke gets a lot of screen time in the teaser.
 That may be confusing since he was only added in one of the last updates made to Street Fighter 5 in late 2021.
 However, the DLCs have given Luke a lot of attention and were clearly setting him up to be a part of Street Fighter’s future, possibly with a major storyline moving forward.
 That seems even more likely now, but don’t worry — Ken and the gang will all still be there at launch.

-- It’s unclear if the graphics used in the trailer reflect the graphics that will be in gameplay (there seemed to be slightly too much detail, but it’s possible), but either way, it indicates a shift.
-The models are more realistic, Ryu looks older (and bearded, a look Capcom has tried out before), and the franchise as a whole seems to be moving from the ink-brush style that defined many previous entries.
+- It’s unclear if the graphics used in the trailer reflect the graphics that will be in gameplay (there seemed to be slightly too much detail, but it’s possible).
+Either way, it indicates a shift.
+The models are more realistic, Ryu looks older (and bearded, a look Capcom has tried out before), and the franchise as a whole seems to be moving on from the ink-brush style that defined many previous entries.

-The next look at Street Fighter 6 came in Sony’s June 2022 State of Play, where we get a good vibe of the hip-hop, neon, street art style this game will have.
-It shows off a couple of characters, including fan favorites coming back like Chun-Li and Ryu, but the big reveal was the open-world World Tour mode taking place in Metro City.
-There are a few clips of character intros before a match, and quick cuts of some moves, combos, and specials in combat, but with no HUD shown just yet.
+The next look at Street Fighter 6 came at Sony’s June 2022 State of Play, where we get a good vibe of the hip-hop/neon/street art style this game will have.
+It shows off a couple of characters, including returning fan favorites like Chun-Li and Ryu, but the big reveal was the open-world World Tour mode taking place in Metro City.
+There are a few clips of character intros before a match, and quick cuts of some moves, combos, and specials in combat, but no HUD shown just yet.

-The 2022 Summer Game Fest followed up the State of Play with the first individual character reveal trailer for Street Fighter 6, the man whose theme goes with everything, Guile.
+The 2022 Summer Game Fest followed up the State of Play with the first individual character reveal trailer for Street Fighter 6 featuring the man whose theme goes with everything, Guile.
 Sporting a new goatee, we see Guile go up against Luke and Ryu on his iconic airship stage.
-He shows off his iconic Flash Kick and Sonic Boom moves, plus a bunch of new techniques, and a super before closing out the match by fixing up his hair.
+He shows off his iconic Flash Kick and Sonic Boom moves, plus a bunch of new techniques and a super before closing out the match by fixing up his hair.

 The core of Street Fighter 6 should come as no surprise — it’s a fighting game.
 You will engage in fights, pulling off combos, doing super moves, shooting projectiles, and all the typical things you expect.
 However, an interesting new feature that can help newcomers is the addition of a second control scheme.
 Classic controls will work in the traditional six-button layout the series has always used, with button combinations pulling off special moves, but a new modern control scheme simplifies that.